-Mating of pigs may occur via natural or artificial insemination.
-Boars are used for the collection of semen as well as to bring the female pig onto heat, to determine if the female pig is on heat, or to mate naturally when artificial insemination hasn’t been successful or isn’t used.
+Mating of pigs on farm occurs either through natural mating using a boar or artificial insemination.
+Boars are used for the collection of semen as well as to bring the gilt or sow onto heat (the time when the sow is receptive to being mated), to determine if the gilt or sow is on heat, or to mate naturally.

-In conventional systems, artificial insemination usually occurs in a mating stall in which the gilt or sow may remain confined for the first 5 days after mating before being returned to group housing.
-In outdoor systems, gilts/sows are brought into larger mating pens for natural mating or artificially inseminated after which they are then released back into a pen or paddock.
+Artificial insemination is the most common method used in intensive indoor systems.
+It occurs in mating stalls where the gilt or sow is confined for artificial insemination and remains confined for the first few days after mating with the boar before being returned to group housing.
+In semi-outdoor and outdoor systems, gilts and sows are usually brought into larger mating pens for natural mating or artificial insemination and are then released back into their pen or paddock.

-Pigs raised in Australia to produce meat may be reared under different housing systems, these include indoor, semi-outdoor (deep litter) or outdoor (free range) systems.
+Pigs after weaning may be reared (grown out) in intensive indoor, semi-outdoor (deep litter) or outdoor (free-range) housing systems.

-Weaned piglets are raised for 5-6 months after which they are transported to an abattoir for slaughter.
+Pigs are typically raised for five to six months when they weigh around 60kgs after which they are transported on trucks to an abattoir for slaughter.

-Upon arrival at the abattoir pigs are unloaded from trucks and placed in group pens where they are provided water.
-Just prior to slaughter, pigs are walked up a raceway individually or in small groups to be stunned (rendered unconscious).
+Upon arrival at the abattoir pigs are unloaded from trucks and moved in group pens where they are provided with water.
+Prior to slaughter pigs are moved from these pens and walked up a raceway individually or in small groups to be stunned (rendered unconscious).
 Pigs may be stunned using electrical stunning or carbon dioxide controlled atmosphere stunning systems.
-Once unconscious, pigs are bled out to ensure death before further processing.
+After stunning pigs are checked to confirm they are unconscious and unable to feel pain before being bled out, which is done to ensure death before further processing.